entropyqueen/entropyQueen.github.io/_posts/2017-07-20-Bus_pirate_presentation.md

 It is useful for debugging, reading memories, sniffing data, writing data…

-It have been developed by [Dangerous Prototypes](http://dangerousprototypes.com/), you can find many resources and documentation there.
+It has been developed by [Dangerous Prototypes](http://dangerousprototypes.com/), you can find many resources and documentation there.

 There is currently multiples versions of the bus pirate, I personally have the Bus Pirate v3.6 but the most recent one is the version 4.
 You can find the design improvement [here](http://dangerousprototypes.com/docs/Bus_Pirate_v4_design_overview), and a comparison between the two version [here](http://dangerousprototypes.com/docs/Bus_Pirate_v4_vs_v3_comparison).

 The point that still bugs me with the v4 is that there is no support for JTAG over openOCD yet.
 Though it might come in a near future, I'd recommend ordering the version 3.6.

 ## Cables